DanialArab/Git/1. Creating Snapshots/Creating_Snapshots.md

       (use "git rm --cached <file>..." to unstage) new file:   file1.txt
             new file:   file2.txt
-n

 Now we have both files in the staging area without having any un-staged changes.
 Next we see how to commit a snapshot to permanently sore it in the repository.

 ## Committing Changes